 - Toast your seeds on a dry pan over low-medium heat until aromatic.

-- Remove from heat then grind them into a powder using a spice grinder
+- Remove from heat then grind them into a powder using a spice grinder or mortar and pestle.

 - Place the ground seeds and remaining spices in a bowl and stir until well combined.

 - Tip them into a glass jar and store in a dark part of your pantry.